CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 TODO

-This option exists for performance comparisons but does not make sense to use for actual renders because it doesn't play nice with antialiasing.
+This option exists for performance comparisons but does not make sense to use for actual renders because it doesn't play nice with anti-aliasing or depth of field.

 - Provide performance benefit analysis across different max ray depths.